coruscateor/act_rs/README.md

 Actors have their own state, so ideally you just send a them messages indicating what you want done and you shouldn't necessarily need to move everything to do this work into the scope of each individual actor.

+## Tokio Functionality

+The Tokio functionality has been moved.

 <br />

 ## A Basic Example